Shaun-P-Cheriyan/Stuart-Little-Comp-3040-A03/Stuart-Little_A03_Part01_v1.md

 # API Documentation

 The following is a pitch for the introduction of APIs into 3040Crypto's portfolio.
-The following will be provided: a description of the API for context, a list of API endpoints, a description of resources in JSON format, and a sample request and output.
+Details will be provided, such as: a description of the API for context, a list of API endpoints, a description of resources in JSON format, and a sample request and output.

 ## API Description
 We are proposing the inclusion of two APIs to add to our services.
 They are detailed below.